nextflow-io/training/docs/nf_customize/04_config.md

     -   Only included if specified as a profile.
     -   A configuration profile to test the pipeline with a full-size test dataset.

+!!! note

-Notably, some configuration files contain the definition of profiles.
+    Some configuration files contain the definition of profiles.
 For example, the `docker`, `singularity`, and `conda` profiles are defined in the `nextflow.config` file in the pipeline project directory.

 Profiles used by nf-core pipelines can be broadly categorized into two groups: